MadeleineWalder/East-Sussex-Equine/README.md

 ## Deployment:

-I deployed my site through Github pages.
+### Gitpod

+- Typing 'python3 -m http.server' into the Gitpod terminal allows you to view the site in a browser as if it were live
+- Every time a secton of code is added the browser can be refreshed to see the change, sometimes you need to press ctrl, shift and R for changes to be updated
+- To save and commit progress, type 'git add .' into the terminal followed by 'git commit -m' and then your message describing what you did in double quotes
+- Typing 'git push' will then push your code, and this should be done at the end of every coding session or whenever you want an already deployed site to be updated

+### Github Pages

-- First I went to Github and found my project repository on the left hand side and clicked it
+- To deploy my site I first went to Github and found my project repository on the left hand side and clicked it
 - I then clicked on 'Settings' and then the 'Pages' option on the left
 - Here I changed the branch from 'none' to 'main'
 - Finally I clicked save and after a short while it produced a link to my deployed site